Traditions of Men

 Isaiah 55:9 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.

-God is absolute Righteousness greater than we can comprehend.
+God is absolute Righteousness far greater than we can comprehend.

 To believe in the name of God, we must believe in the essence of God which is righteousness.
 All good people believe in righteousness.
+We may not always do righteousness, but we believe in righteousness.
 That is what it means to be a good person.
 Perhaps that includes everyone, perhaps not, but all good people will have eternal life in Heaven because they believe in the name of the Son of God.

 What do you mean by saved?